Juliya91/instacity-goteborg/README.md

     -   #### Colour Scheme
         - Main colors of the website are - blue, yellow and white.
 This colourscheme is consistant throughout all pages and is matching coat of arms of Gothenburg.
     -   #### Typography
-        -   The Risque font used for big headings.
-While Raleway font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't loading.
+        -   The Risque font used for header elements.
+While Raleway font is the main font used throughout the whole website with Sans Serif as the fallback font in case the font isn't loading.
-        Major Mono Display is easy to read and eyecatching font for the headings.
-Raleway is nicely spaced out and have thicknest that is perfectly matches the main headings font.
+        Raleway is easy to read and eyecatching font for the navbar logo and navbar.
+Raleway is nicely spaced out and has shape that is perfectly matches the main headings font.
+    -   #### Icons
+        - Font Awesome was used for icons and they are psent on all pages: part of logo, next to links to summer & winter pages in the description on the home page and social links.

+## Features

+#### Navbar
+- The navbar's background has been designed with a gradient-style fade.
+- Nav elements have rounded shapes - Home button is rounded on the left and Sign Up on the right.
+All of the nav elements are joined together.
+- By creating a fixed-top navbar, I wanted the user to be able to easily navigate and move to the other page from wherever they are on it.
+- On a mobile, the navbar is then collapsed to show the toggler which expands when clicked to display the nav elements in as a row - matching desktop and tablet versions.

+#### Home
+- Logo can be clicked on any page and it will take the user to home one.
+- Contains the hero image of a night view showing a beautiful part of Gothenburg, perfectly syncing with the header colour scheme.
+- For the headings a text-shadow declaration have been used.
+- hr element in yellow is present underneath the article heading to emphasise it.
+- Grid system used to create 4 columns: 2 of which are Summer and Winter pages description and links with icons to those; While the other 2 are images of summer and winter view of Gothenburg.

+#### Summer and Winter
+- Headings have are consitent with text-shadow declaration and hr element underneath the main heading like on home page.
+- Buttons are below article (following the rounded shape of nav elements) leading to each section on the pages.
+- Each section consist of images, description and links where user can learn more about chosen place or attraction.

+#### Sign Up
+- Contains most of features from home page as well as form that needs to be filled out in order to get the voucher for booking anything on Tripadvisor or Booking.com

+#### Footer
+- The same gradient-style fade has been aplied
+- Contains links to partners
+- Sign Up button (following the rounded shape of nav elements) can be clicked for user to go straight to sign up page
+- Social media icons link to the pages/ videos about Gothenburg

+### Features Left to Implement
+- Functionality of the sign up form, which will learned in future modules.
+- Voucher code pop up once form is submited
+---